 It seems like "trauma" has become one of those household terms everyone talks about.
 I took a look at the number of average monthly Google searches for "trauma" in the U.S., and found that it has grown 22% in only one year.
-As with other terms that became mainstream (for instance "addiction" or "narcissism"), I suspect the price of increased awareness is a diluted understanding of what they really mean.
+As with other terms that became mainstream (for instance "narcissism"), I suspect the price of increased awareness is a diluted understanding of what they really mean.

 After hearing my patients talk about their experiences, reflecting on my own upbringing, and studying some of the literature on trauma, I believe the following can be a useful working definition:

 Trauma is an experience that overwhelms our capacity to regulate our emotions and results in fragmentation and dissociation.

 While this may not be a comprehensive or final definition, I think it captures a few ideas that are important: